julien-noblet/download-geofabrik/README.md

       --help                 Show context-sensitive help (also try --help-long and --help-man).
       --service="geofabrik"  Can switch to another service.
-You can use geofabrik or openstreetmap.fr.
+You can use "geofabrik" or "openstreetmap.fr".
 It automatically
                              change config file if -c is unused.
   -c, --config="./geofabrik.yml"
                              Set Config file.